Our communities and natural environment are changing quickly. How we prepare

 Learn more about what we do and how you can help.

-Members of our team come from a variety of scientific disciplines, personal experiences, and faiths, but what binds us together is that we all care deeply about the people and wildlife who share this world.
+Members of our team come from a variety of scientific disciplines and personal experiences, but what binds us together is that we all care deeply about the people and wildlife who share this world.
 The window of opportunity to make a significant impact in this global crisis is small and we recognize the urgency with which we need to act.

-We believe that while there may not always be a clear solution, there is always an optimal response that moves us toward the larger goals of reducing the overall magnitude of climate change and adapting well to the changes.
+We believe that while there may not always be a clear solution, there is always a way to move towards reducing the overall magnitude of climate change and adapting well to the changes.
 Our goal is win-win-win-win wherever possible.
-We believe the best solutions come from a variety of perspectives, so we partner with a variety of organizations to move our work forward.
+We believe the best solutions come from a variety of perspectives, so we partner with a diverse organizations to move our work forward.